-Faris Sabbah Superintendent of Schools Santa Cruz County Office of Education Alternate: Mary Hart
+Michael Watkins Superintendent Santa Cruz County Office of Education Alternate: Mary Hart

 AUDIT PROCESS

 The Santa Cruz County Treasurer's Office is audited on an annual basis by an outside auditor selected by the Santa Cruz County's Audit Committee.
 Additionally, all investments are audited on a regular basis by the County Auditor as well as on a daily basis by an in-house audit process.